Home

 You will learn skills and make connections that will help you succeed as a STEM student and STEM professional.
 DSNS is a sibling program to Bellevue College’s STEM to Stern cohort program, and we often hold classes and events together.

-In the first year of DSNS, you will take dedicated courses (alongside your chosen program of study) with other disabled STEM students starting with a Summer Orientation and then STEM 111 in Fall quarter.
+In the first year of DSNS, you will take dedicated courses (alongside your chosen program of study) with other disabled STEM students starting with an optional Summer Quarter First Year Seminar (FYS) course with your cohort and then STEM 111 in Fall quarter.
 This will allow you time to meet other cohort members, learn more about the program and the college, and get started on your college and career journey!

 During your first year, you will meet with your cohort once a week for a 2-credit academic credit course each quarter.
-This is a series of courses designed to support your academic and career pursuits in STEM, and will also focus on your disabled identity development in STEM.
+This series of courses is designed to support your academic and career pursuits in STEM, and will also focus on your disabled identity development as a STEM student and professional.
 You will meet mentors, including disabled mentors, from companies such as Boeing, Microsoft, Puget Sound Energy, Fred Hutch, and the National Oceanic and Atmospheric Administration (NOAA).
-And, you will have weekly facilitated meetings with your cohort members to problem-solve and support each other.
+And, you will have weekly meetings with your cohort members to problem-solve and support each other.

 Fall Quarter – STEM 111 – STEM Cohort: Intersections of Disability

-In the second year of the program you will take a one-credit course each quarter during fall, winter, and spring terms.
+In the second year of the program you will take a one-credit course each quarter during fall, winter, and spring terms, with other students from your original DSNS cohort as well as with students from the STEM to Stern cohort.
 These courses will help you identify and apply for internship and research opportunities, participate in project teams, and prepare your applications to begin a bachelor’s program or go directly to the workforce if that is your plan.

 Disabled mentors from the professional community will meet with small groups approximately once per month to answer questions and talk about being in STEM fields while having a disability.
 They can talk about interviewing, disclosing a disability on the job, and much more!